nikhil0207/opendoc-sg-courts-mobile-app-user-guide/draft.md

 **Install the App**

-On your iPhone or iPad, go to **SG Courts Mobile App** on the App Store.
+On your iPhone or iPad, go to **SG Courts Mobile App** on App Store.
 *  Tap **Get**.
 *  Tap **Install**.
 *  Enter your Apple ID Password and tap **OK**.